Customize Consent Preferences

 Now, on to my granola recipe 🙂

 This recipe is easy to make and lasts a good while.
-I’d recommend making it while you’re still pregnant then storing it so you can have a good healthy breakfast once you’ve delivered and you’re focusing on breastfeeding.
+I’d recommend making it while you’re still pregnant then storing it so you can have a good healthy breakfast and snack once you’ve delivered and you’re focusing on breastfeeding.
 You can munch on it as a snack, while you’re nursing too.

 What’s in it for mom and baby?